This page is for existing leaseholders and shared owners to provide you with some useful information about being a shared owner.

-Click here to view our homeowner handbook and find out more about how to become a leaseholder.
+Click here to view our home ownership handbook and customer charter.

 In most cases, we are obliged to insure buildings which leaseholders and shared owners live in.
 You then pay us for the cost of providing this cover.
 If there is a managing agent, it is likely they will provide this cover.
 If you are not sure of this, please contact us.

 Under the terms of the policy we arrange, there may be an excess premium to be paid.
 If the claim is in respect of a communal area then the excess premium is charged to the service charge account.

 A copy of the insurance certificate is here.

 We do not provide contents insurance for your home – this is your responsibility to do this.
 Please see our contents insurance page for more information about this.

 In an emergency, they will arrange for a skilled tradesperson to visit you as soon as possible to provide emergency help.
 You will need to pay for any work and then claim it back from the insurance provider.

 If the work is covered by the insurance, the insurance provider will pay you back, minus the amount of your policy excess, as shown in your ‘summary of cover’.
 In the event of a claim please contact the claims manager, Cheri Love, on 01245 341251.
 Please explain that you are insured under GreenSquareAccord’s property policy.